mattias-jonsson/ansible_role_adjoin/README.md

     ansible_role_adjoin_domain:

-Name of the AD domain to join.
+Name of the Active Directory domain that will be joined.

     ansible_role_adjoin_gpo_access_control: permissive

 Configures SSSD GPO-based accesscontrol.
 Default is permissive, which specifies that GPO-based access control is evaulated but not enforced.
-Valied values are permissive, enforcing and disabled.
+Valied values are `permissive`, `enforcing` and `disabled`.

     ansible_role_adjoin_hostname: